Gassandrid/crdg.xyz/content/Tutorials/Guide to Beekeeping.md

 Bee Nests are the first step into creating a **Beehive**.
 They can appear in specific spots every 20 minutes.
 To find them, a map of all of the possible beehive locations will be linked.

-To shoot them down, it is common practice to use a [[content/Old Wiki/Flintlock]].
+To shoot them down, it is common practice to use a [[Flintlock]].
 Once a bee nest reaches a maximum force, it will open into multiple **Honeycombs**, of which the amount is decided by luck.
 However, they usually open into one or two, albeit there is a rare chance they drop 10+ honeycombs.

 > ![[Pasted image 20250815114728.png|300]]
 >